-Read on to discover a summary of the steps to starting a business in China as a foreigner in 2022, from picking a location to hiring your first employees.
+Read on to discover a summary of the key steps to starting a business in China as a foreigner in 2026, from picking a location to hiring your first employees.
 Here's how we support you through the process:

 1. Company Name & Address